 Why This Board Was Chosen

-This was a no brainer.
-It’s my 6th overall pick for all-mountain-freestyle snowboards (not taking price into account), and it’s $60 cheaper than the average snowboard in this category.
+It was our 5th overall pick for all-mountain-freestyle snowboards (which doesn't take price into account) this year and it’s $62 cheaper than the average snowboard in this category, while being well above the average score.

 Alternatives